This document is relevant for: Trn2, Trn3

 Returns:

-A callable that, when invoked with NumPy arrays, executes the kernel on CPU and returns NumPy array results.
+A callable that, when invoked with NumPy arrays or torch Tensors, executes the kernel on CPU and returns results in the same format (NumPy arrays or torch Tensors respectively).